mmoskovich/BlueVine/Solutions/Docker/README.md

 * The nginx container will redirect '/kibana' requests to the "Kibana EndPoint"

-# Backend Solution - Centos VM running Docker
+# Backend Solution - Centos VM running Docker Containers
-## Backend Application - web-app.py (Python3 / Flask / ecs_logging)
+## Backend Web Application - web-app.py (Python3)

-The application will use Python3 with the following modules:
+The web application will use Python3 with the following modules:
 * flask - A simple framework for building complex web applications
 * ecs_logging - Logging formatters for ECS (Elastic Common Schema) in Python

-When accessing the root path ('/') on port TCP/8080, the application will:
+When accessing the root path ('/') on port TCP/8080, the web application will:
 * Return 'Hello world!' message
-* Store a log line (Elastic Common Schema format) in /var/log/web-app/web-app.log file
+* Store a log line (Elastic Common Schema format) in /var/log/web-app/web-app.log log file:
-    * Notes:
    * The log file is stored on the local disk of the host itself - It is required for data consisty - to suppurt container restarts
    * The log file is used by Filebeat application to forward the messages to ElasticSearch

 ### File: /root/Home-Assignment/web-app/web-app.py